MRF Share Price History (1990–2025)

 Madras Rubber Factory (MRF) is India’s largest tyre manufacturer and one of the most iconic names in the Indian stock market.
-From a modest share price of ₹332 in 1990, MRF has become India’s most expensive stock, crossing the ₹1,00,000 milestone in 2021 and touching an all-time high of ₹1,51,445 in February 2024.
+From a modest share price in 1990, MRF has become India’s most expensive stock, crossing the ₹1,00,000 milestone in 2021.

 This post covers the MRF share price journey from 1990 to 2025, growth milestones, key financial insights, and the long-term investment perspective.